 Venice: what to say?
 Just walk around and enjoy!
 If you would like to avoid the most touristic streets and enjoy some of the real Venice, you need a map (either paper or online), Venice is a labyrinth.
 The nicest areas are the San Polo neighborhood and campo Santa Margherita on one side, or campo San Lorenzo and the area around the Basilica of St. Giovanni and Paolo on the other side.
 Take your time to visit St. Mark square with the omonimous Basilica (free entrance), and if you are interested in history/folklore the guided visit (in English) to the Doge's Palace next door is amazing.
 Book the Secret itineraries tour, much more exciting.
 Peggy Guggenheim's collection on the other side on the Grand Canal from St. Mark square is a wonderful modern art museum, with masterpieces by Picasso, Mirò, Dalì, Kandinsky, Braque, Mondrian and tens of others, all set in a palace and gardens on the Grand Canal.
 The restaurant inside is also nice.

----- I finished all the space, will continue in a new message ----- 10 months ago
+---- I finished all the space, will continue in a new message ----- about 1 year ago

 ---- continues ----